Career in Dental Assisting

 - Assisting with and helping to provide direct patient care in all dental specialties, including orthodontics, pediatric dentistry, periodontics and oral surgery.

-See the Canadian Dental Assisting Legal Scope of Practice for a list of skills Level II dental assistant’s can perform, by province.
+See the Canadian Dental Assisting Legal Scope of Skills 2016 for a list of skills Level II dental assistant’s can perform, by province.

 What Is A Level I Assistant?